EarthObservation/RVT_py/docs/qgis_releases.rst

 QGIS Plugin Release history
 ===========================

-v 0.6.0
+v 0.6.1
 -------

-*   Sky illumination visualization fixed and added back.
+*   Multi-scale relief model fixed and added back.
+Sky illumination is still not working as it should (will be fixed soon).
+Read the Docs sites (RVT python library rvt_py, RVT QGIS plugin, RVT ArcGIS raster fn) were merged into one.

 v 0.5.3